minprog/app-studio/40 Guided/20 Mad Libs/10 Assignment.md

 - You can load in text files using an `getAssets()` or `getResources()` among other things.
 Up to you to find out what suits you best (perhaps with some help of Google)!

 - On top of that, when going "back" from the final screen, the user should find herself all the way back at the start screen.
 Use [Stack Overflow](http://stackoverflow.com/questions/27129353/android-back-navigation) to find out how.

-## How to submit

-1. Add a `README.md` with screenshot and a brief description.
-Use Markdown to format your README, as supported by GitHub.
-The screenshot must be uploaded to your GitHub repository first!
-Do that nice and clean in a separate folder called `doc`.

-2. Commit and push one last time (hopefully!).

-3. Check if your project actually works for other developers!
-Go to the GitHub webpage for your repository and use the "Download zip" button.
-Unpack that zip somewhere unusual (your Desktop maybe?) and try to open and run the project.

-4. When all is set, paste the GitHub repo URL in the textbox, below!